rebecateofi/webscrapping-CreateAccessBill/README.md

-# To use this project, you must:
+# To run this project, you must:

 ### 1° - Install Node.js
 ### 2° - Install puppeteer